the1lab/1lab/src/Cat/Instances/Functor.lagda.md

 ## Functor categories

-When the codomain category $D$ is [univalent], then so is the category of functors $[C,D]$.
+When the codomain category $D$ is [[univalent|univalent category]], then so is the category of functors $[C,D]$.
 Essentially, this can be read as saying that "naturally isomorphic functors are identified".
 We begin by proving that the components of a natural isomorphism (a natural transformation with natural inverse) are themselves isomorphisms in $D$.

-[univalent]: Cat.Univalent.html

 ```agda
 open import Cat.Functor.Univalence public